richardcrng/fireactive/website/docs/schema/enum.md

 import { ActiveClass, Schema } from 'fireactive'

 const coffeeOrderSchema = {
-  type: Schema.enum,
+  type: Schema.enum(['Americano', 'Latte', 'Cappucino']),
-  isEco: Schema.enum({ default: false }),
+  size: Schema.enum(['small', 'regular', 'large'], { default: 'regular' }),
-  isLED: Schema.enum({ optional: true }), // or required: false,
+  chain: Schema.enum(['Starbucks', 'Costa', 'Pret'], { optional: true }), // or required: false,
-  isSmart: Schema.enum({ optional: true, default: false }) }
+  milk: Schema.enum(['dairy', 'oat', 'soya'], { optional: true, default: 'dairy' }) }

 class CoffeeOrder extends ActiveClass(coffeeOrderSchema) {}

-const coffeeOrder = new CoffeeOrder({ type: false }) coffeeOrder.type // => false
+const coffeeOrder = new CoffeeOrder({ type: false }) coffeeOrder.type // => 'Americano'
-coffeeOrder.isEco // => false
+coffeeOrder.size // => 'regular'
-coffeeOrder.isLED // => undefined
+coffeeOrder.chain // => undefined
-coffeeOrder.isSmart // => false
+coffeeOrder.milk // => 'dairy'

 /* type: required and no default */ coffeeOrder.type = undefined // ActiveClassError: CoffeeOrder could not accept the value undefined (undefined) at path 'type'.
 The required property 'type' is missing coffeeOrder.type = null // ActiveClassError: CoffeeOrder could not accept the value null (object) at path 'type'.
 The property 'type' is of the wrong type

-/* isEco: required and has default */ coffeeOrder.isEco = undefined
+/* size: required and has default */ coffeeOrder.size = undefined
-coffeeOrder.isEco // => false (default kicks in when undefined)
+coffeeOrder.size // => 'regular' (default kicks in when undefined)
-coffeeOrder.isEco = null // ActiveClassError: CoffeeOrder could not accept the value null (object) at path 'isEco'.
-The property 'isEco' is of the wrong type
+coffeeOrder.size = null // ActiveClassError: CoffeeOrder could not accept the value null (object) at path 'size'.
+The property 'size' is of the wrong type

-/* isLED: optional and has no default */ coffeeOrder.isLED = undefined
+/* chain: optional and has no default */ coffeeOrder.chain = undefined
-coffeeOrder.isLED // => undefined (optional, so doesn't throw, and has no default to kick in) coffeeOrder.isLED = null coffeeOrder.isLED // => null (optional, so doesn't throw and can be null)
+coffeeOrder.chain // => undefined (optional, so doesn't throw, and has no default to kick in) coffeeOrder.chain = null coffeeOrder.chain // => null (optional, so doesn't throw and can be null)

-/* isSmart: optional and has default */ coffeeOrder.isSmart = undefined
+/* milk: optional and has default */ coffeeOrder.milk = undefined
-coffeeOrder.isSmart // => false (default kicks in when undefined)
+coffeeOrder.milk // => 'dairy' (default kicks in when undefined)
-coffeeOrder.isSmart = null
+coffeeOrder.milk = null
-coffeeOrder.isSmart // => null (optional, so doesn't throw and can be null)
+coffeeOrder.milk // => null (optional, so doesn't throw and can be null)
 ```

 </TabItem>